 CUSTOMS UNION: The European Union customs union makes the 28-nation bloc a single customs territory, with no tariffs or border checks on goods moving between member states.
 It also has common tariffs on goods entering the bloc from the outside.

 EUROPEAN UNION: Formed in 1957 as the European Economic Community by France, West Germany, Italy, Belgium, the Netherlands and Luxembourg, the group is now a 28-nation bloc of more than 500 million people with substantial powers over member nations' laws, economies and social policies.

 HARD BREXIT: A Brexit that sees the U.K. cut many of its ties with the EU, including leaving the EU's vast single market and customs union.
 Some supporters of the idea prefer the term "clean Brexit," and say it will enable Britain to forge its own new trade deals around the world.

 LEAVER: A Briton who voted to leave the European Union.
 See also Brexiteer.

-NO-DEAL BREXIT: If Britain and the EU do not finalize a divorce deal, Britain will cease to be an EU without an agreement setting out what happens next.
-A no-deal Brexit would rip up the rules that govern ties between the U.K. Many businesses say that would cause economic chaos, and Parliament has voted to rule it out — though it remains the legal default option.
+NO-DEAL BREXIT: If Britain and the EU do not finalize a divorce deal, Britain will cease to be an EU member on March 29 without an agreement setting out what happens next.
+A no-deal Brexit would rip up the rules that govern ties between the U.K. Many businesses say that would cause economic chaos.

 REMAINER: A Briton who voted to stay in the European Union.